alchemyplatform/multisig-plugin/README.md

 The above is the format for a ERC-1271 signature.
 For user operation signatures, prepend the signature above with the 3 gas values from the variable gas feature to form this full signature:
 `uint256 upperLimitPreVerificationGas` || `uint256 upperLimitMaxFeePerGas` || `uint256 upperLimitMaxPriorityFeePerGas` || `k signatures` || `contract signatures (if any)`

-Lastly, if the variable gas feature is used, we increment the `v` value of the k-th signature to denote that the signature is over the actual gas values.
-The other signatures would be verified against the `userOpHash` containing the above upper limit gas values.
+If the variable gas feature is used, the first k-1 signatures should sign over a user op with the upper limit gas values, and the k-th signature should sign over a user op with actual gas values.
+Additionally, the `v` value of the k-th signature should be incremented by 32 to denote that the signature is over the actual gas values.

 ## Development